pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32F412G-Discovery/Examples/SPI/SPI_FullDuplex_AdvComIT/readme.txt

 @par Example Description

-This example guides you through the different configuration steps by mean of HAL API to ensure SPI Data buffer transmission and reception using Interrupt, in an advance communication mode: Master board is always sending command to slave before any transmission and Slave board is sending acknowledge before going further.
+This example guides you through the different configuration steps by mean of HAL API to transmit/receive SPI data buffer using Interrupt, in an advanced communication mode :
+The master board always sends the command to the slave before any transmission is performed.
+The slave board sends an acknowledge before going further.

 - Hardware Description